francois-rd/coma/docs/source/tutorials/intro.rst

     main.py

-By default, ``coma`` uses the config object's :obj:`type`'s name (:obj:`dict` in this example) to identify the config and derive a file name.
-This can be overridden by explicitly identifying the config object using a keyword argument:
+By default, ``coma`` uses the config object's :obj:`type`'s name (:obj:`dict` in this example) to create an **identifier** for the config, and this identifier is then used derive a default file name.
+The default identifier can be overridden by explicitly identifying the config object using a keyword argument:

 .. code-block:: python
     :caption: main.py